 “Original, aesthetic, single developer, good sounds, and graphics.
 I never thought I'd have nightmares about rocks.” - Steam Review

 “Like being caught in a perpetual benadril fever dream.” - Steam Review

 “The Utility Room is by far the most interesting experience I've ever had in VR.
 It's completely out of the ordinary, like being in the contents of someone's mind.
 The imagery is mind-blowing, a mix of Salvador Dali, David Lynch, Yves Tanguy and Stanley Kubrick.
 It's uncanny, creepy and accompanied by one of the best soundtracks in a VR game I have heard to date.
 This is not for your ordinary gamer.
 There's no shooting and it doesn't hold your hand.
 You have to make it to the end yourself and then it gets completely brain-melting.
 This is what the future of VR looks like.” - Steam Review

 The Utility Room

-The Utility Room is a surreal linear PCVR journey across the 'behind the scenes' of the Universe - a world inhabited by megalithic rocky heads, some several miles high.
-It features minor gameplay elements, environmental storytelling and is around 2 hrs long.
+The Utility Room is a surreal/experimental PCVR journey across the 'behind the scenes' of the Universe - a world inhabited by megalithic rocky heads, some several miles high.
+It features minor gameplay elements, environmental storytelling and is around 1hr30 hrs long.
 It is frightening and tense, but not like a traditional horror game.
-It is available to purchase on STEAM for £10.99.
+It is available to purchase on STEAM for £10.79.

-An indie title developed in Unreal Engine 5 by Kinglumps aka Lionel Marsden - It aims to bring something unorthodox to the VR space by allowing people to explore a strange 'other' world 'behind the scenes' of the Universe.
-It is approximately 2hrs long or 3hrs for completion.
+An indie title developed in Unreal Engine 5 by Lionel Marsden (KingLumps) - It aims to bring something unorthodox to the VR space by allowing people to explore a strange 'other'.

 Fans of experimental or atmospheric horror games, Journey and the Kid A Mnesiac: Exhibition might appreciate the experience that The Utility Room offers.